thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 - [ ] Consider prefixing helpers/utility with u-, and mixins with m-
 - [ ] Consider whether component isolation may be a better approach than abstracting reusable objects.
 Maybe objects should be a very limited set of single responsibility classes/modules (e.g. pipe list)
 - [ ] Consider prefixing state selectors with "is-", (e.g. .is-open)
+- [ ] Add information about using [`gulp-combine-media-queries`](https://www.npmjs.org/package/gulp-combine-media-queries/) to keep compiled CSS media queries all in one place.